 Shove your underwear, bras, and socks in shoes to save space.

 As long as it is empty, you can bring a water bottle or pouch through airport security.
-Save money your whole trip by refilling it everywhere you go.
+Save money your whole trip by refilling a reusable collapsible water bottle everywhere you go.
 We like the collapsible ones so we can pack them in our bags if need be.

 Bring Earplugs on Every Trip